-This book by Terry John Barto has a lively pace and funny jokes that mesmerize the young reader, the younger ones being read to and the older ones who can now read to themselves and to one another.
-The illustrations are carefully rendered in a lively, page-turning style that keeps up with the text pacing.
+This book by Terry John Barto has a lively pace and funny jokes that mesmerize the young reader, the younger ones being read to, and the older ones who can now read to themselves and one another.
+The illustrations are carefully rendered in a lively, page-turning style that matches the text's pacing.
 The art depicts a pleasing and droll young dragon with Groucho Marx eyebrows and a prince who carries modern-day mints to toss to dragons.

-The book is a must in the classroom as it encourages young readers to keep picking up books.
-Teachers will no doubt hear a lot of jokes after introducing this book and can use it to set up a little writing unit about humor, maybe even have children make their own illustrated comedic books. ~Judith Nasse
+The book is a must in the classroom, encouraging young readers to keep picking up books.
+Teachers will no doubt hear a lot of jokes after introducing this book and can use it to set up a little writing unit about humor, maybe even have children make their own illustrated comedic books. - Judith Nasse

-There is much to love in Nickerbacher with not only its simple prose but also its humorous and colorful images that do a fantastic job in keeping the tone of the story light, despite the importance of the underlying themes pertaining to believing in oneself, following your dreams and perseverance.
+There is much to love in Nickerbacher with its simple prose and its humorous and colorful images that keep the story's tone light, despite the importance of the underlying themes pertaining to believing in oneself, following your dreams, and perseverance.

-This is an uplifting story that reinforces the notion that you must believe in yourself and follow your dreams no matter what others may think and say.
-Young readers will chuckle over some of Nickerbacher's quirky jokes although some may pass over their heads.
+This uplifting story reinforces the notion that you must believe in yourself and follow your dreams no matter what others may think and say.
+Young readers will chuckle over some of Nickerbacher's quirky jokes, although some may pass over their heads.
 In addition, young and old will delight in the fanciful world Barto and Sponaugle have created for Nickerbacher, the prince and princess.

-There is little doubt that Barto is a talented wordsmith as he presents his message in snappy dialogue which children can easily comprehend.
-In addition, hitting all the right notes are Sponaugle's detailed colorful illustrations that enhance the story- line's message.
-And in the end, we have a book that holds a great enlightening value, whether shared-one-on-one, in story time, in a library or classroom setting.
-Parents, educators, and librarians would do well in considering this book when seeking sources to teach children about believing in themselves. ~Norm Goldman
+There is little doubt that Barto is a talented wordsmith as he presents his message in snappy dialogue, which children can easily comprehend.
+In addition, hitting all the right notes are Sponaugle's detailed, colorful illustrations that enhance the storyline's message.
+In the end, we have a book that holds great enlightening value, whether shared one-on-one, in storytime, in a library, or classroom setting.
+Parents, educators, and librarians would do well in considering this book when seeking sources to teach children about believing in themselves. - Norm Goldman